 - Junction box or later.
 Facilitates waterproof connection pool of cells up to the positive and negative end cables, and hosts the bypass diodes; elements disconnected branches of cells to prevent electrical problems with partially shaded module.

 - Cable connection.
-Usually connectors for positive and negative, facilitating the interconnection between them in forming strings (strings of modules interconnected).
+Usually, connectors for positive and negative, facilitating the interconnection between them in forming strings (strings of modules interconnected).

 Two main types of modules are distinguished by cell technology used (although other technologies: CPV, organic and polymer cells, etc.):

-- Crystalline photovoltaic modules: either monocrystalline or polycrystalline in its version; if crystalline silicon is used as base material of manufacture.
+- Crystalline photovoltaic modules: either monocrystalline or polycrystalline in its version; if crystalline silicon is used as the base material of manufacture.
 This is the most used, between 80 and 90% of global modules manufactured using silicon technology.
 In the single crystal case, the cells that form the module are comprised of single crystal silicon, polycrystalline while the cells are formed by multiple crystals in different orientations.
 The process of obtaining monocrystalline cells is longer and more complex, making them more expensive, but in return, greater production efficiencies are obtained electricity.

-- Amorphous photovoltaic modules: include diverse technologies with use of other materials such as a-SI, CdTe, CIGis, CIS, etc. Used are less on their lower efficiency, which implies larger surface for tºhe same installed power compared to that required in the monocrystalline and polycrystalline technology; which is why we always used with fixed structure.
+- Amorphous photovoltaic modules: include diverse technologies with the use of other materials such as a-SI, CdTe, CIGis, CIS, etc. Used are less on their lower efficiency, which implies larger surface for tºhe same installed power compared to that required in the monocrystalline and polycrystalline technology; which is why we always used with a fixed structure.
 Lose less performance at high temperature, which are used in areas of high irradiance.